mui/material-ui/docs/data/joy/components/list/list.md

 Use the `ListItemDecorator` component to add supporting icons or elements to the list item.

-It comes with a minimum set width that you can adjust via the `--List-decoratorSize` CSS variable within the `List` component.
+It comes with a minimum set width that you can adjust via the `--ListItemDecorator-size` CSS variable within the `List` component.

 {{"demo": "DecoratedList.js"}}